-The consolidated financial statements have been prepared on a historical cost basis except for certain financial instruments which were measured at their fair values, as explained in the accounting policies below.
+The consolidated financial statements have been prepared on an historical cost basis except for certain financial instruments which were measured at their fair values, as explained in the accounting policies below.
 Historical cost is based on the fair value of the consideration given or received in exchange for assets or liabilities.

-3. CHANGES IN ACCOUNTING POLICIES
+3. CHANGE IN ACCOUNTING POLICY